SAP-samples/cloud-extension-ecc-business-process/mission/scp-setup/README.md

 5. Set up your subaccount.

-You find the list of the services that will be acctivated by this booster.
-For this mission, the **SAP Countinuous Integration & Delivery** service is optional.
+You find the list of the services that will be activated by this booster.
+For this mission, the **SAP Continuous Integration & Delivery** service is optional.
 Remove it if you don't want to use it.
 Services like **Application Autoscaler**, **Application Logging**, **Extension Center**, **Extension Factory serverless runtime** and the **SAP Cloud Transport Management Service** are not used in this  mission, you can remove them.

    ![Booster](./images/booster-05.png)